 Schedule a free consultation with our specialists and make sure your statutory accounts are submitted accurately and on time

 What are statutory accounts?

 Limited companies must produce statutory accounts (annual accounts) every financial year.
 The level of detail isn’t granular, so it won’t include individual invoices or pay to specific individual(s).

 This applies to all limited companies, whether your trading, non-trading or dormant you’re required to submit.

-They are used to report your company’s financial information, and should be send to:
+They are used to report your company’s financial information and should be sent to:

 - Companies House